ronaldoussoren/pyobjc/pyobjc-framework-InstallerPlugins/Examples/InstallerPluginSample/ReadMe.txt

 Plugins are only supported in Mac OS X Tiger (v10.4) and later.

+.. lists are no longer a thing:

    Contact: Subscribe to the installer-dev mailing list at the Apple Mailing Lists web page <https://lists.apple.com/mailman/listinfo>.
 Select the "Installer-dev" list item and follow the steps on "Subscribing to Installer-dev".

 .. dead link:
 	Documentation:	http://developer.apple.com/documentation/DeveloperTools/Conceptual/SoftwareDistribution/index.html